 Professionalism and Accountability in Question

-The county’s decision to delete the article without issuing a formal explanation is unlikely to quell the concerns raised by both residents and journalists.
+The county’s decision to delete the article without issuing a formal explanation is unlikely to quell the concerns raised by residents.
 The incident highlights broader questions about the role of government resources in managing public relations and the boundaries that should exist between personal and public matters.

 Jeremy Speer, publisher of the Advertiser-Tribune, has remained steadfast in his defense of Trevino’s original report, which was based on police reports and court records.
 “Kayla is a hardworking professional,” Speer said earlier this week.
 “We stand by her reporting and will continue to report on matters of public interest without fear or favor.”